Clean up Office and Outlook registry settings

 3. Click OK.

-Windows Registry Editor is started.
+Windows Registry Editor starts.

 4. Navigate to the following location: